kahnvex/endpoints/api-reference.md

 ## endpoint.domain(domain)

 Set the domain of the endpoint.
+Return the `endpoint`.

 ```javascript
 endpoint.domain('http://google.com');